schlopp96/VBP/README.md

 ## Files Included in Patch

+> _This does not include contents of any bleeding-edge builds, as contents are likely to change frequently during BepInEx version build development_.

 - Patch file intended for the game's root install directory (contains BepInEx folder where all other files will go):

   - "./patch/winhttp.dll"

-- Patch files that will replace necessary core files (from within the BepInEx directory which itself):
+- Patch files that will replace necessary core files (from within the BepInEx directory itself):

   - "./patch/BepInEx/core/0Harmony.dll"